Alfanar

 • Application submission deadline

-• Initial screening and shortlisting (10 organizations)
+• Initial screening and shortlisting (10 organisations)

 • Total process: Approximately 2-4 months